 I’m baffled by the “invalid input” issue.
 The G6 and G6 Play are common phones.
 I don’t think the issue I experienced should have been rare or obscure if it was device-related.
 I’m also not sure why an additional step was necessary after the online activation process.

 My experience with Red Pocket was the most frustrating I’ve had while activating service with an MVNO.
 I don’t think most Red Pocket subscribers experience the issue I had or the sort of unproductive interactions with customer support that I had.
 That said, issues may not be uncommon with Red Pocket’s Verizon service.
 Joe Paonessa of BestMVNO.com shares troubles he experienced in part of his review of Red Pocket.
-Several people commenting on this review have also mentioned problems with Red Pocket’s Verizon’s service.
+Several people who’ve commented on this review have also encountered problems with Red Pocket’s Verizon’s service.

 Using the service